luiscoco/Microsoft_Orleans_dotNet8_WebAPI_Blazor_Server_Client/README.md

 **Orleans Setup**:

-**Orleans**: A framework for building high-scale, distributed applications with a focus on simplicity and performance
+**Orleans**: A framework for building high-scale, distributed applications with a focus on simplicity and performance.
 It's often used for cloud services, gaming, and IoT solutions

-**Clustering**: The application is configured to use localhost clustering, suitable for development and testing
+**Clustering**: The application is configured to use localhost clustering, suitable for development and testing.
 This means the Orleans silo (a server node in the Orleans framework) will run on the local machine and can communicate with other silos if configured.

-**Configuration**: It specifies the ClusterId and ServiceId, which are essential for identifying the cluster and services within Orleans
+**Configuration**: It specifies the ClusterId and ServiceId, which are essential for identifying the cluster and services within Orleans.
 This setup is crucial for the framework to manage grain (basic units of computation and state in Orleans) activations and requests efficiently

 **Logging**: Configures logging to the console, useful for development and debugging

-**Application Execution**:

-The application builds the host with the configured services and starts running, awaiting web requests and Orleans grain calls
+**Application Execution**: The application builds the host with the configured services and starts running, awaiting web requests and Orleans grain calls

 It includes exception handling to catch and log any unhandled exceptions that occur during the application's lifetime